 Community Fees (Gastos de Comunidad)

-In La Linea, community fees for a standard block without extras run around €30 to €50/month.
-Buildings with a pool and parking can be €70 to €120/month — significant if it is coming out of your pocket.
+In La Linea, community fees for a standard block without extras typically run around €30 to €50 per month.
+Buildings with a pool and parking can reach €70 to €120 per month, which is significant if it comes out of your pocket.

 What You Actually Pay Each Month: Real Estimates